 Take note that hackers also identify such dormant websites and use them for their malicious activities.
 Hence fresh content to some extent plays apart in security.
 You can check out other security measures from this article.

 2. Your Site Is Not Mobile Friendly

-Having a website that is not mobile friendly is a major reason why you need a website redesign.
+You can watch this video on the best practices to learn about a mobile friendly website among other web best practices.
+In summary, having a website that is not mobile-friendly is a major reason why you need a website redesign.

 A recent study from StatCounter found that globally mobile phone devices account for 53.81% of all tools used to access the internet.
 Desktop (Laptops and PC) users make up 43.27% while tablets make up the remaining 2.92% as of April 2020.
 This means that for most online users, it is far easier and more convenient to use their mobile phones to access the internet.

 The website dimensions and graphics need to be able to adapt to any screen size with ease.
 Users do not want to keep zooming in and out to see the content that has been cut on different tabs because your site is customized to one specific screen size.

 Fun fact: Search Engine Optimization (SEO) requires that your website be mobile-optimized as part of the criteria to get favorable rankings